maxlieblich/math126/src/lecture-1.md

 This course will introduce you to calculus in multiple dimensions.
-Unlike previous courses, it will rely more heavily on visualization skills and phyiscal understanding/intuition than symbol pushing.
+Unlike previous courses, it will rely more heavily on visualization skills and physical understanding/intuition than symbol pushing.
 Here's a rough **outline of topics**:

  * Baby steps in three dimensions: 3D coordinates, vectors, lines and